erohtar/Dasherr/README.md

 - Loads instantly + Remains light on resources
 - Responsive design (uses Bootstrap framework)
 - Shows Temperature, CPU load and Memory used by tapping into Glances API (default 5s updates)
-- Built-in online check of services (checked only at time of page load/refresh, to minimize background activity/load)
+- Built-in online check of services (checked only at time of page load/refresh, to minimize background activity & load)
-- Several built-in Themes (easy to edit/add your own)
+- Several built-in Themes (easy to edit & add your own)
 - Wallpaper backgrounds supported
 - FontAwesome icons
 - All settings in a single easy to edit json file, **with built-in editor**